Backlund Transformations for Darboux Integrable Differential Systems: B acklund Transformations and Symmetry Reduction of EDS

-\begin{Corollary} \StTag{IntExt4} Let $G$ be a symmetry group of an EDS $\CalI$ on a manifold $M$ which acts regularly on $M$.
+\begin{Lemma} \StTag{IntExt4} Let $G$ be a symmetry group of an EDS $\CalI$ on a manifold $M$ which acts regularly on $M$.
 Let $H\subset G$ be a subgroup of $G$ which also acts regularly on $M$.
 Then the orbit mapping

 is a surjective submersion which gives rise to the following commutative diagram of EDS